invisibledane/SeleniumWebActions/README.md

 SeleniumWebActions
 ==================

 Rev. date: 11/27/2013

 Author: Dane

 Contact: dgrace@mykolab.com

-This is a library of web actions Selenium engineers will find themselves utilizing often.
+This is a library of web actions that I, as a Selenium engineer, found myself utilizing often.

 C# NOTES: I leverage the Visual Studio unit test tools to Assert Inconclusive in the case of an exception.
 I've found this to be a very efficient way to handle asserts in general.
 E-mail me and I'd be more than happy to create a framework agnostic version.